-The dramatic Nordic landscape is filled with volcanoes, lava springs, geysers, hot springs, and glaciers, which makes this sparsely populated country a must see for nature lovers and outdoor enthusiasts.
-The breathtaking views were once home to Vikings, and it is often called the home of fire and ice.
+The dramatic Nordic landscape is filled with volcanoes, lava springs, geysers, hot springs, and glaciers, which makes this sparsely populated country a must-see for nature lovers and outdoor enthusiasts.
+The breathtaking views of Iceland were once home to Vikings, and it is often called the home of fire and ice.

 The striking contrasts are what makes Iceland unique.
 The country is a Nordic island and located in the North Atlantic Ocean.
 With a population of just under 340,000 people, Iceland is also Europe’s most sparsely populated country.
 But even with its scant population, Icelanders are happy to open up their world and show visitors the beauty of their country.